A Calibration Framework for Inference with Partially Observed Data: Large-sample properties

 where $\omega_i^*(\lambda,\varphi) = g^{-1}\!\bigl(\lambda_1^\top b_i + \lambda_2\, g_i(\varphi)\bigr)$, $b_i = b(O_i)$, and $g_i(\varphi) = g\{\pi^{-1}(O_i;\varphi)\}$.
 The parameters $\hat{\varphi}$ and $\hat{\lambda}$ are obtained jointly from

 where $\pi_i = \pi(O_i;\varphi)$ and $h_i(\varphi) = \{1 - \pi_i(\varphi)\}^{-1}\, \partial\pi_i(\varphi)/\partial\varphi$.

 The regularity conditions are collected in the Supplementary Material (SM), Section~A. Assumptions~1--2 ensure the consistency of $\hat{\varphi}$ and $\hat{\lambda}$, established in Lemma~S.1 of the SM.
-Assumptions~3--4 impose smoothness and non-degeneracy of the limiting dual and propensity-score objectives; in particular, non-singularity of hessian $\mathbb{E}\{\nabla^2 \rho_G(\lambda^*)\}$, where $\lambda^* = \arg\min_\lambda \rho_G(\lambda)$ and $\rho_G(\lambda)$ is defined in (\ref{eq:dual}), requires that the calibration covariates $s_i = (b_i^\top, g_i)^\top$ are not collinear among the respondents, which is the natural identifiability condition for entropy calibration.
-Assumptions~5--7 are standard conditions for joint M-estimation of the system \eqref{eq:ps-score}--\eqref{eq:cal-score}; they hold whenever the three sub-problems are individually well-posed and their interaction is smooth.
+Assumptions~3--4 impose smoothness and nondegeneracy of the limiting dual and propensity-score objectives.
+In particular, nonsingularity of the Hessian $E\{\nabla^2 \rho_G(\lambda^*)\}$ requires that the calibration covariates $s_i=(b_i^\top,g_i)^\top$ are not collinear among the respondents, which is the natural identifiability condition for entropy calibration.
+Assumptions~5--7 are standard conditions for joint $M$-estimation of the coupled system defining $\hat{\theta}_\omega$, $\hat{\lambda}$, and $\hat{\varphi}$.